ricardo-eth/BlueToken-Hardhat_v1.0/README.md

-# ERC20-Faucet
+# ERC20-Faucet BlueToken (BTKn)

 ## About
+**NOTES**:
+ - The following specifications use syntax from Solidity `0.8.0` (or above)
-An ERC20 token faucet on the Ropsten, Kovan, Rinkeby and Görli testnets.
+ - An ERC20 token faucet on the Ropsten, Kovan, Rinkeby and Görli testnets.

 <br />